 Crime & Annoyances

 The crime rate in Lesotho’s urban areas is high, due to large scale unemployment and poverty.
 In the outlying areas there is far less – in many places close to zero – and tourists have little to fear.
-We will be avoiding the main cities where possible and there is security in travelling as a group.
+We will be avoiding the main cities and there is security in travelling as a group.

 Begging can be annoying, but is to be expected due to low incomes and does not happen on a daily basis.
 This usually takes the form of children begging at the roadside and occasionally non-threatening approaches by adults.
 There are reports of children throwing stones when cars fail to stop and hand out sweets – we have not experienced this on the bikes.